MTxx87/multiple-remote-ftp/README.md

 Getting Started
 * create a /ftpconfigs folder under the project root
 * in the folder create as many .ftpconfig file as needed.
-Follow the naming name-name-name.ftpconfig.
+Follow the naming whatever-you-like.ftpconfig.
 * Packages > multiple-remote-ftp > toggle
 * select an ftp file from the dropdown